Open source AI stack is ready for its moment

 Jeffries waxed poetic about how “the boring stuff” will be done by AI so people can move up the stack and do more interesting things.
 Even the creative parts will be a co-creative process between people and AI, in Jeffries’ view.

-As for the “AI destroys all the jobs” narrative, we’ve heard this one before but the previous industrial revolutions worked out fine, Jeffries argued.
+As for the “AI destroys all the jobs” narrative, we’ve heard this one before, but the previous industrial revolutions worked out fine, Jeffries argued.
 Same goes for the argument that the pace of innovation is so rapid that we don’t have time to create jobs to replace those that are going to be displaced.

-What even an AI optimist like Jeffries can’t easily dismiss is the fact that innovation may not necessarily be coming from the FAANGs, but this is where the data is.
+What even an AI optimist like Jeffries can’t easily dismiss is the fact that innovation may not necessarily be coming from the Big Tech companies, but this is where the data is.
 This creates a reinforcement loop, where more data begets more AI leading to more data, and so on.

 Jeffries acknowledges data as a legitimate moat.
 But he believes ML is progressing in ways that make the dependency on data less vital, such as few-shot learning and transfer learning.
 This, and the fact that the amount of data the world is creating is not getting any smaller, may spur change.

-What seems inevitable, however, is the need to do lots of work, often boring, to be able to chase dreams of creativity.
+What seems inevitable, however, is the need to do lots of work, often boring work, to be able to chase dreams of creativity.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: